ibm-cds-labs/accessing-on-premise-data-sources/README.md

 #### Binding user-defined services using the Bluemix web console
   * [Log in to Bluemix](https://console.ng.bluemix.net/).
   * Open the *DASHBOARD* and navigate to the space where you've deployed the application.
-  * Double-click on the ** on-prem-data-source-access-test** application tile.
+  * Double-click on the **on-prem-data-source-access-test** application tile.
   * Click **BIND A SERVICE OR API**.
-  * Select the desired service instance.
+  * Select the desired service instances.

-If you bind a service other than *user-defined* it is ignored by the application.
+If you bind a service other than *user-defined*, it is ignored by the application.

 Refresh the application web page to view the test results.